Power System Sizes

 Estimate electricity used during the day

-Designing the system where solar panels are capable of meeting your energy needs only in the daytime (sunrise to sunset where the panels will be operational), unless you have battery storage or a generous solar feed-in tariff.
+We design a system where solar panels are capable of meeting your energy needs in the daytime (sunrise to sunset when the panels will be operational), unless you have battery storage or a generous solar feed-in tariff.
 The solar energy has maximum utility only when it is used directly and decreases the amount of electricity purchased from the retailer.
 So, it is very critical to estimate the total electricity consumption during the day, when the panels can have maximum exposure to the sunlight.

 Calculate how much energy can be self consumed